 How time flies - 36 years already

 This week saw another milestone go by, our 36th wedding anniversary.
 So how to celebrate!
 Yvonne suggested that we have a special lunch in Castelnau-de-Montmiral, the small bastide village that we were so taken with last Sunday.
 So we did enjoy a great meal there in Les Consuls Logis de France.
 We also checked out the local market which was on then and also took a slow walk around the village to get more of a feel for the place.
 We are now thinking more about the potential of this village.
+In our very conservative approach to changing our place in the world, we have decided to come back through Castelnau-de-Montmiral on our way back to Paris after our stay in the Herault next month.

 Cotton Club in action, Albi